-What’s more, where else can you experience skiing with a sea view, as you can in Helmous, near, Kalavryta?
-Whether it’s skiing, snowboarding or just the lively aprèsski scene on offer, skiing in Greece offers unexpected delights.
+Where else can you experience skiing with a sea view, as you can in Helmous, near, Kalavryta?
+Whether it’s skiing, snowboarding or just the lively après ski scene on offer, skiing offers a view of Greece you never expected.

-The rock climbing routes throughout Greece are plentiful and impressive.
-The climbing in Kalymnos is particularly noteworthy, and the island is recognised as one of the most significant rock climbing destinations in the world, along with Meteora.
+The rock climbing routes throughout Greece are plentiful.
+The climbing in Kalymnos is particularly noteworthy, with the island recognised as one of the most significant rock climbing destinations in the world.